-2.10 Impairment of tangible fixed assets and intangible assets
+2.11 Impairment of tangible fixed assets, intangible assets and right-of-use assets

 Assets that are subject to depreciation and amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less cost to sell and value in use.